tronsgaard/songpipe/docs/how_songpipe_works.md

 ```

 ### `Image` and `Spectrum`
 `songpipe.image.Image` and `songpipe.spectrum.Spectrum` objects represent images and extracted spectra, respectively.
 The FITS headers are cached inside the objects, and we can interrogate them in a more readable fashion via a range of properties and property methods, e.g. `.is_tenerife`, `.mode`, `.mjd_mid` etc. All properties shared between images and spectra are defined in the common superclass `songpipe.frame.Frame`.
+These methods need to be checked and possible adapted when FITS keywords change or new instruments are implemented.

 Corresponding classes for listing `Image` and `Spectrum` objects exist, named `ImageClass` and `SpectrumClass`.
 They, again, inherit from the common superclass named `FrameList`.
 The list classes offer useful methods for filtering lists of images or spectra (`.filter()`), or simply printing a readable list of frames to the console or a file (`.list()`).

 ### Runscript structure
+`songpipe` runs from scripts that are adapted to each instrument, currently `run_tenerife.py` and `run_australia.py`.
+The explicit nature of these scripts is intentional, as it makes it more clear what happens, and easier to to disable lines or adjust parameters.
+It does, however, lead to some code duplication, between the runscripts.

+The runscripts are powered by some shared functions from `songpipe.running`, which is where console arguments and the directory structure are defined, among other things.
+The code in the runscripts is nested within a function called `.run_inner()`, which is inside a function called `.run()`.
+This is so we can catch errors and log them before the program crashes.